jschultz299/JdeRobotChallenges-GSoC2021/Robotics Academy Challenge/README.md

 # JdeRobotChallenges-GSoC2021
-This repository showcases my code for the jdeRobot Programming Challenges for Google Summer of Code 2021.

-In order to run any of the codes, you must follow the steps to install Robotics-Academy found [here](https://jderobot.github.io/RoboticsAcademy/installation/ "Robotics-Academy Instructions").
+This directory contains code for different Robotics-Academy exercises.
+The links to the exercise pages can be found here.